STK charge to lead at PUBG's NA Charity Showdown

-Shoot To Kill won two of five matches and added a second-place finish on Saturday to surge to the lead through three of four days at the PUBG Continental Series Charity Showdown’s North American event.
+Shoot To Kill won two of five matches and added a second-place finish on Saturday to surge to the lead three days into the four-day PUBG Continental Series Charity Showdown’s North American event.

 STK won the first and fourth matches before placing runner-up in the finale.
 They racked up a whopping 76 points (33 place points and 43 kill points) on the day to finish with 138 (48 place, 90 kill) for the tournament.